-Function gi represents the profit of selling items during the period i and di function is what we consider doing with the unsold items or unfulfilled demands at the end of period i and start of period i + 1.
-It is obvious that the d function is 0 for the terminal period.

-Function gi represents the profit of selling items during the period i and the di function is what we consider doing with the unsold items or unfulfilled demands at the end of period i and start of period i+1.
-It is obvious that the d function is 0 for the terminal period.
-Therefore, the d function for a nonterminal period I will be
+Function gi is the profit from selling items during period i and function di is what we consider doing with the unsold items or unfulfilled demand at the end of period i and the start of period i + 1.
+The function di returns zero for the terminal period.
+Therefore, function di for a nonterminal period is